Vio-lence: Reunion

-The members of Vio-lence have expressed their desire to write the follow-up to 1993's Nothing to Gain.
+The members of Vio-lence did express their desire to write the follow-up to 1993's Nothing to Gain.
 In an August 2019 interview with Australia's Heavy magazine, Demmel said, "Sean's itching to write some new music.
 I'm not itching as hard.
 I've got a lot on my plate.
 Vio-lence is definitely a priority, but that's just a step I haven't...
 It's hard, because you have this comeback, and then you play the songs, and you want to be good.
 I don't want to put out something that isn't as good as Eternal Nightmare or some of the songs from Oppressing.
 I want to have something that's quality."
 In an interview with Exodus frontman Steve "Zetro" Souza on his "Toxic Vault" video channel, Killian stated, "Phil and I have talked a couple of times.
 It's kind of up to him because he is very busy doing a soundtrack for a video game and I guess a Netflix series, and he's doing Allegiance and these other things he's doing."
-Killian also said that the other members of Vio-lence are interested in writing a new album; however, he concluded that "it's Phil and I that need to connect."
+Killian also said that the other members of Vio-lence were interested in writing a new album; however, he concluded that "it's Phil and I that need to connect."
 In January 2020, Ray Vegas announced that he had left Vio-lence and was replaced by former Overkill guitarist Bobby Gustafson.
 Longtime bassist Deen Dell left the band shortly thereafter and was replaced by former Fear Factory bassist Christian Olde Wolbers.
 In March 2020, it was announced that Vio-lence had signed to Metal Blade Records and the band was going to record a new EP in the coming months.
 On August 20, 2020, Vio-lence released their first song in over 25 years, which was a cover of Dead Kennedys' "California über alles".